Know every detail of mobile app dvelopment

 The move from mobile ready to mobile first has garnered much industry attention.
 Gartner projects that, by the end of 2017, demand for mobile app development will be five times more than development capacity due to the pressures of mobile first.
 Add to this the complexities for developing cross-platform mobile apps, as well as testing, maintaining, and marketing apps and costs skyrocket.
 Keeping these costs in check, or identifying areas to save on costs, can have a dramatic impact on a mobile first strategy and approach.

-While the first stages of app delivery, and associated costs, are well understood and well covered, what about the forgotten next steps: the cost of instability?
+While the initial stages of app delivery, includes estimating the overall app development cost along with the associated costs, but what about the forgotten next steps: the cost of instability?
 This article will explore the potential costs associated with even the rarest form of app instability.

 For further explanation and exploration of the costs associated with app instability.